 In dreams we might make the strangest “logical” associations that amount to no logic at all, have little say in what happens to us, do things impulsively, and fail to question our reality or observe ourselves.
 Compare this to how people tend to behave in everyday life, the anecdotes and gossip they speak, how they might communicate via recitations of lines from movies or TV shows, speak in trite memetic phrases without conscious thought or originality, engage in ludicrous programmed behavior, engross themselves in petty dramas, and switch between goofy or borrowed personalities.
 For them, dreams do not end in the morning.

 The world is an insane asylum but society is too asleep to notice the insanity.
 Just as you may not question insane dreams while having them, some people never question their insane lives.
 The implications of mass somnambulism is obvious: with billions of people asleep, those in power who are awake have the advantage.
 Sleeping people are easily controlled.
-Their conscious core exists within a mental prison, harnessed for time, labor, and energy.
-They possess little or no freewill because they have abandoned the awareness necessary to utilize it.
+Their conscious core exists within a mental prison, harvested for time, labor, and energy.
+They possess little or no freewill because they have abandoned the awareness necessary to harness it.

 The mind and body can be asleep or awake independently of each other.
 With mind and body awake, one is truly awake.
 With mind and body asleep, one is dreaming.
 With mind awake and body asleep, one is lucid-dreaming.
 With mind asleep and body awake, one is sleepwalking.
 Gradations exist between these four states, ranging from hypnotism and trance to daydreaming and dim consciousness.